zafargilani/stcs/README.md

 If you see a "Connection timeout error" then simply retry launching your bot.

 If you see a "invalid or expired token" error then try issuing new tokens for your application.
 In some cases you might need to delete the application and create a new one.
 View [a discussion on this topic](http://stackoverflow.com/questions/17636701/twitter-api-reasons-for-invalid-or-expired-token).
 The [Twitter GET account/verify accounts page](https://dev.twitter.com/rest/reference/get/account/verify_credentials) helps to find if your application tokens are valid (HTTP 200 OK) or not (HTTP 401).
+See [OAuth flow here](http://oauth.net/core/1.0/#anchor9).

 ## Deploying Rails on Apache2